spessasus/GeneralUser-GS/documentation/README.md

 As should be obvious from the plugin name, [BassMidi VSTi](https://falcosoft.hu/softwares.html#bassmidi_vsti) is based on the BASSMIDI library.
 GeneralUser GS requires BassMidi VSTi version 1.6 or later, and “Do not emulate SB HW limits” must be enabled in “Soundfont/Bassmidi Setup”.
 Future plugin versions will likely make the Sound Blaster hardware emulation opt-in rather than opt-out, so be sure to read the wording of the option.
 Basically, you *don’t* want Sound Blaster hardware limit emulation when using GeneralUser GS.

-BassMidi VSTi is the only plugin on this list that is multi-timbral, meaning you can have different instruments loaded on each of its 16 MIDI channels.
+BassMidi VSTi is the only plugin on this list that is multi-timbral, meaning you can have different instruments loaded on each of its 16 MIDI channels.<div style="page-break-after: always"></div>

 To use GeneralUser GS with BassMidi VSTi:

 1. Click the “Soundfont/Bassmidi Setup” button in the BassMidi VSTi GUI.
 2. Under “Default Soundfont”, click the “File” button.
 A file selection window should appear.
-3. Find and choose `GeneralUser GS v2.0.0.sf2` and click “Open”.
+3. Find and choose `GeneralUser-GS.sf2` and click “Open”.
 4. Enable the “Do not emulate SB HW limits” option if using plugin version 1.6.
 This option will likely not be available or needed in future plugin versions.
 5. Set Reverb level to **60**.
 6. Set Chorus type to “Chorus 3”.